adamgpgarcia/Employee-Scheduler/README.md

     - This screen allows employees to update their schedule availability

     - Times can be add, editied, and deleted

+    - Multiple time brackets can be added to one day

     - Employees can only be scheduled for a shift when their availability allows